kasiopea-org/pisek/README.md

 máte vy, a ne na to, co budete skutečně commitovat.
 Pokud tedy něco opravíte a zapomenete změnu přidat do commitu, může skript seběhnout, ale pořád commitnete něco, co nefunguje.

+## Licence

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+       (c)   2019 - 2022 Václav Volhejn <vaclav.volhejn@gmail.com>
+       (c)   2019 - 2022 Jiří Beneš <mail@jiribenes.com>
+       (c)   2020 - 2022 Michal Töpfer <michal.topfer@gmail.com>
+       (c)   2022        Jiri Kalvoda <jirikalvoda@kam.mff.cuni.cz>